jlarmstrongiv/bunny-client/README.md

 ## Motivation

-Provide a TypeScript API Client for BunnyCDN with few dependencies.
+Provide an unofficial TypeScript API Client for BunnyCDN with few dependencies.

 ## Documentation